peterjhaine/math_614-spring_2026/README.md

 50% typing up lecture notes + 50% final presentation.

 ## Lecture schedule & notes
+The topics of the lectures that haven't yet been given are tentative.

 + [Overleaf for typed notes](https://www.overleaf.com/read/kpkwrssmtzrm#f9bb46) (viewable by anyone with the link)
 + [Git Repo for typed notes](https://github.com/peterjhaine/toric_mirror_symmetry_notes) (to get access, ask me)